Takeno/mtg-policy-changes/ipg.md

 3.5: Clearer definition of the presentation period.

 3.5: Deleted a stray “have”.

-July 14, 2017

-1.2: If the same error leads to multiple infractions, only apply the severest.

-2.2: A card moving from the library to a public zone (e.g. graveyard) may still be LEC.

-2.5: A simple backup may always be performed before applying a listed fix.

-3.4: Using the same terminology to refer to the basic lands in 3.4 and 3.5.

-3.5: Term changed to reflect that not all DFCs use a “night” side.

-3.5: Deleted a stray “have”.

 - All trademarks are property of Wizards of the Coast LLC in the U.S.A. and other countries. ©2018 Wizards.